LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 }

 ---
-How to use the Spark Scala REPL to access Hadoop API, examples:
+How to use the Spark Scala REPL to access Hadoop Filesystem API.
+Example for HDFS and s3a metrics:

 ```
 // get Hadoop filesystem object